simonorozcoarias/YORO/README.md

-# YORO: Pipeline for LTR-Retrotransposon detection using Deep Neural Network YOLO inspired
+# YORO: Pipeline for LTR-Retrotransposon domains detection and classification using Deep Neural Network YOLO inspired
 ## Genomic Object Detection: An Improved Approach for Transposable Element Detection and Classification Using Convolutional Neural Networks